 Look here for a collection of MassDEP's water quality monitoring data since 2005.

 Water quality monitoring data generated by the Watershed Planning Program are available back to 1994.
-Data collected since 2005 are provided below.
-For data prior to 2005 and for any other data requests, contact Tom Dallaire at Thomas.Dallaire@state.ma.us, or Richard Chase at Richard.F.Chase@state.ma.us.
+Data collected since 2005 are provided below as downloaded files.
+For data prior to 2005 and for any other data requests, contact Tom Dallaire at Thomas.Dallaire@mass.gov, or Richard Chase at Richard.F.Chase@mass.gov.
 As newer data are processed and validated, these files will be updated.
-An interactive, geospatial data viewer that displays data by monitoring station location is PENDING.
+An interactive, geospatial data viewer that displays water quality and related data is also available (see below).

 All data are collected under an EPA-approved Quality Assurance Program Plan.